tdwg/bdq/tg2/_review/docs/guide/implementers/index.md

 ### 2.3 Reading Test Descriptors (non-normative)

-The Tests defined in BDQ Core are described in the [BDQ Core Tests Quick Reference Guide](../../terms/bdqcore/index.md), with more detail in the [BDQ Core Tests and Assertions List of Terms](../../list/bdqcore/index.md).
-Also for the convenience of implementers a [CSV file of just the SingleRecord Tests](../../dist/bdqcore_singlerecord_tests_current.csv) is available.
+The Tests defined in BDQ are described in the [BDQ Tests Quick Reference Guide](../../terms/bdqtest/index.md), with more detail in the [BDQ Tests and Assertions List of Terms](../../list/bdqtest/index.md).
+Also for the convenience of implementers a [CSV file of just the SingleRecord Tests](../../dist/bdqtest_singlerecord_tests_current.csv) is available.
 Viewing the data in this file in a spreadsheet program can be an effective way to examine and compare the descriptions of the Tests.

 #### 2.3.1 Key Parts of a Test Descriptor

 The descriptions of the Tests are complex.
 The following are the most important terms to understand for implementation:

 - Term Name (rdf:value) - a UUID that identifies the Test (e.g., 3c2590c7-af8a-4eb4-af57-5f73ba9d1f8e).
-- Term IRI (dcterms:isVersionOf) - the machine readable identifier for the Test, in the form of an IRI terminating in the Term Name UUID (https://rs.tdwg.org/ bdqcore/terms/ 3c2590c7-af8a-4eb4-af57-5f73ba9d1f8e).
+- Term IRI (dcterms:isVersionOf) - the machine readable identifier for the Test, in the form of an IRI terminating in the Term Name UUID (https://rs.tdwg.org/ bdqtest/terms/ 3c2590c7-af8a-4eb4-af57-5f73ba9d1f8e).
 - Label (rdfs:label) - a human readable identifier for the Test (e.g., `VALIDATION_COUNTRYCODE_STANDARD`).
 - ExpectedResponse (bdqffdq:hasExpectedResponse) - the description of the expected behavior of a Test implementation.
 - SourceAuthorities/Defaults (bdqffdq:hasAuthoritiesDefaults) - information about source authorities and parameters listed in the expected response, including default values for parameters.